shweta28ranjan-maker/Zomato-Restaurant-Exploratory-Data-Analysis--EDA/README.md

 * North Indian cuisine is the most popular cuisine category.
 * Restaurant density is highest in commercial urban locations.
 * Affordable and mid-range restaurants dominate the market.
+* Positive correlation between votes and ratings of Restaurant

 ---